The Lost Arcade: Reception

 Reception to the film has been mildly positive.
-On Rotten Tomatoes, the film has a 67% approval rating among critics, based on 21 reviews.
-It has a score of 66 out of 100 on Metacritic, based on 8 reviews.

 The New York Times called it "wholly enjoyable" and "a love letter to a vanished piece of New York, and a little wish for the future."
 The New Yorker called the film "raw and intimate."
 The Guardian referred to it as a "lyrical homage" and "a small gem of a film."

 After being released on Amazon Prime Video, the documentary received a renewed level of interest, including a New York Times article in January 2019 that referred to the film as "a 2016 documentary about the arcade’s enduring legacy in the city."